 THE RICHVIEW RECYCLING PROJECT

-The workshops will be facilitated by environmental NGO Voice Ireland, with vital support being provided by the UCD SPARC Programme and Green Campus.
+The Recycling in Richview workshops were facilitated by environmental NGO Voice Ireland, with vital support provided by the UCD SPARC Programme and Green Campus.

 THE BINLESS OFFICE PROJECT